-Tips to get a job as an environment artist:
+Tips to get a job as an environment artist

 “Environment artists are coming into their own recently,” says Magdalena.
 “Often multi-skilled, an experienced and gifted environment artist may be able to concept, model, texture, light, matte paint and lay out the scene practically taking it through half of the pipe ready for compositing.
 Some can even composite their own work too.
 With the limitations on some locations and especially now as COVID impacts accessibility, environment artists are being utilized far more often.
 Their variety of skills means they can sometimes be utilized in other areas if required.
-Ideally an environment artist can show different environments, from those matching a real location to more stylized and concept-driven sets.”
+Ideally, an environment artist can show different environments, from those matching a real location to more stylized and concept-driven sets.”

 Last on the list of in-demand VFX jobs are technical directors (or TDs).
-While there may not be as many roles available (for example, there may only be one TD for every handful of animators), Magdalena says that highly skilled TDs are hard to find, and therefore in demand.
+While there may not be as many roles available (for example, there may only be one TD for every handful of animators), Magdalena says that highly skilled TDs are hard to find and therefore in demand.

 She says TDs are the glue that holds everything together: “Technical directors are usually the first people working on a project as they ascertain the needs and build the tools to deliver, and they are often the last ones working on a show as they help troubleshoot the final shots.
-You can find technical directors in every department, and also working in teams on the core pipeline.
+You can find technical directors in every department and also working in teams on the core pipeline.
 They help the creative to be realized with as little technical interference as possible.
 They make it easier for the creative to create.”

 “The term ‘technical director’ is sort of a catch-all title for people who are responsible for so many parts of CG production,” says CG Spectrum mentor Ben Fox, who was the Lead FX Technical Director at Framestore in New York.
 “You can be a junior technical director or lead technical director.
-There are lighting TDs, FX TDs, rigging TDs.
-People who are primarily responsible for creating FX elements in a program like Houdini for example, would be FX TDs.”
+There are lighting TDs, FX TDs, and rigging TDs.
+People who are primarily responsible for creating FX elements in a program like Houdini for example would be FX TDs.”